librenms/librenms/doc/Extensions/Memcached.md

 By default values are kept for 4 Minutes inside the memcached, you can adjust this retention time by modifying the `$config['memcached']['ttl']` value to any desired amount of seconds.

-> This means that you can see what appears to be stale data for upto 4 minutes.
+> This means that you can see what appears to be stale data for up to 4 minutes.
 If you edit an alert rule for example then those changes may not show immediately.

 It's strongly discouraged to set this above `300` (5 Minutes) to avoid interference with the polling, discovery and alerting processes.